eclipse-archived/ceylon-lang.org/documentation/1.3/tour/typeinference.md

     value fb = foobar; //inferred type Basic&Foo&Bar value fbs = { foobar, foobar }; //inferred type {Basic&Foo&Bar+}

+If we want to avoid this behavior, we can't use type inference.

 ### Tip: explicitly specifying an anonymous class type

 If you *really* need to the exact type of the the anonymous class,